1st. = Border enforcement

 3. Third, until deterrence is established, more guards would have to patrol the entire border area.
 And the more the border was made sacrosanct, the more underworked operatives in the interior could be redeployed to the border.

 4. Massive INTERIOR Enforcement will be required via E-Verify and or national ID that is Verifiable.
 The E-Verify system should be adjusted to not just be used for employment verification, but also for any contract, home purchase, and auto purchase, or other as seen needed by individual states.
-The border will likely never be closed and interior enforcement will have to be made strong at the business level.
+The border will likely never be totally secured or closed and interior enforcement will have to be made strong at the business level.
+Social Security administration must reinstitute the “notice of no match” letters to businesses where SS numbers employees give are checked and if they do not match they are dismissed until they can provide correct SS numbers.
+A computer algorithm must be developed and used that would analyzed SS deposits for fraudulent use of multiple SS numbers in many different geographical locations by many different individuals.

 8. Allow States to act on enforcement and experiment with various options according to THEIR own needs/wants.

-10. Move to Needs based and cease familial and random lottery visa based immigration.
+10. Move to Needs based and cease all familial/diversity and random lottery visa based immigration.
 Only immediate family can be attached.
 No extended families.
 Otherwise you have a never ending inflow.
 Need based is priority.

 11. A very hard and serious discussion needs to be had on Birthright Citizenship.
-Illegal entry to the US should not infer them being “…subject to the jurisdiction of…” of the 14th amendment and not therefore be automatic citizens.
+An illegal action such as illegal presence in a country should not infer to anyone a path to legal citizenship by birth.
+They should remain “…subject to the jurisdiction of…” their originating country per the 14th amendment and not therefore be automatic citizens.
 Most other countries have done away with this in their countries due to the high level of movement available with today’s travel technologies.
 Stop birthright tourism industry.
+One should not be able to obtain a legal right through an illegal act.

 12. Another hard discussion needs to be had on – is there a real need for ANY immigration?
 The so called shortage of STEM workers is and has always been bogus.
 There are 5 million STEM workers either out of work or working in areas not in their STEM fields.
 We needed immigration 80 years ago to fill out manual labor and farm needs….that is no longer the case and has not been for some time.
 We have 98 million folks OUT of the labor pool.
 Every study has found no need for Tech worker immigration.
 The only reason found has been – LOWER WAGES.
 And that is not a valid reason.
 Some of the most fabled names in the tech business (Apple, Facebook etc.) have conspired to fix the wages of their highly qualified engineers by forming illegal non-competitive hiring pacts, so it’s hard to tell just how pressing the demand for engineering talent really is.